Applications are everywhere. But no app can be all things to all people, and that could be why you're asking "what are plugins?"

 Plug and Play

-To get the most from this plug-and-play potential, however, end-users and website owners should always err on the side of security, ensure they don’t overburden infrastructure excess plugins, and regularly evaluate the lightweight code landscape for potential plugin improvements.
+To get the most from this plug-and-play potential, always err on the side of security.
+Don't add excess plugins and keep up with the lightweight code landscape for new plugins and updates.